MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-30/README.md

 Then, please visit the `scripts` and `notebooks directory` and run the files in order:
 1. `suburb.py`: This scrapes all the 307 SA2 level suburbs and saves it in the `data\raw` directory
 2. `search_suburbs.py`: This script uses domain.com.au's autocomplete feature to get the URLs for Victoria's suburbs and saves it to `data\raw`
+3. `generate_urls.py`: This script generates all the property URLs by suburb
-3. `scrape.py`: This script generates every page with houses for each suburb, and then scrapes properties, saving them to the `data\raw` directory
+3. `scrape.py`: This script scrapes properties, saving them to the `data\raw` directory

 ## Group Members